noahsarkowsky/robotcli/README.md

 # robotcli
-Starter code for controlling the irobot from the command line
+Code for controlling both the irobot and the missile thunder connector from your keyboard For final project use final.js file